cls-python/cls-luigi_paper/README.md

 }
 ```

-## Python virtual environments and dependencies
+## Installations

 Note that we used two separate virtual environments to execute the examples in this repository.
 This is because Auto-Sklearn doesn't support Python> 3.9 while CLS-Luigi requires Python 3.11.

-for running the examples `automl_pipelines/` & `decision_pipeline/` directories we used Python 3.11.6.
+for running the examples `binary_classfication_pipelines/` & `shortest_path_pipelines/` directories we used Python 3.11.6.
 You may install the dependencies as follows:

 ```
 git clone --branch MPC https://github.com/khalil-research/PyEPO.git